Jewelry Metals and Materials

 Choosing a metal that will not cause a reaction and/or stand up to the abuse of the body is very important.
 If the piercee has a reaction to the metal it could cause the piercing to migrate or refuse to heal altogether.
 The jewelry we stock is of metals that are Body placement friendly then high polished to reduce wear and reactions.
 We require that our suppliers provide the ATSM(American Society of Testing and Materials) http://www.astm.org information.
 The ASTM is the benchmark for metal alloys and testing.
 They are a non-governmental organization that set standards and compiles information for manufacturing, materials, and methods of production.

 See ASTM# below, when "F" is included in these #s that means that the metal has met the guidelines for FDA approval of materials used in medical products.
 The "1" or "2" that follows the "F" refers to the metal being of implant grade 1 or 2.
 Our jewelry is also solid, not plated or filled because plating can chip or flake with wear and cause reactions.
+The only exception is 24kt PVD Coated Titanium.
 The metal types we stock are as follows:

 316L OR 316LV STAINLESS SURGICAL STEEL ASTM-F138-86: